santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots_Spells.md

 **At Higher Levels.** When you cast this spell using a spell slot of 5th level or higher, you may add 10 more plant cubes or 20 half-cubes to the wall, up to 40 cubes or 80 half-cubes.

+#### Great Tree
+*4-th level evocation*

+**Casting Time:**   :: 1 bonus action
+**Range:**          :: Self
+**Components:**     :: V
+**Duration:**       :: Concentration, up to 1 minute

+Your skin appears barky, leaves sprout from your hair, and you gain the following benefits:
+- You gain 10 temporary hit points.
+- You make Constitution saving throws with advantage.
+- You make Dexterity- and Wisdom-based attack rolls with advantage.
+- While you are on the ground, the ground within 15 feet of you is difficult terrain for your enemies.

 #### Last Meal
 *3-rd level evocation*